 PFIP -II recruited a full-time communication specialist in 2016 with an aim to consolidate its efforts in engagement with a wider audience within and outside Pacific.
+PFIP benefited from speedier recruitment of local staff through the UNDP Fiji office.
 The specialist worked to document best practices, videos, impact stories, pamphlets on innovation products and press releases for PFIP-II.
 These are regularly published in the quarterly/semi-annual reports of PFIP -II.
 Social media channels were also leveraged to share programme achievements and news.
-PFIP has active social media accounts on Facebook (4278 likes), LinkedIn (124 followers) and Twitter (1302 followers)21.
+PFIP has active social media accounts on Facebook (4278 likes), LinkedIn (124 followers) and Twitter (1302 followers)22.
 The Instagram account was found dormant with no posts yet.
-With a one-member team, the communications function at PFIP -II was found highly efficient in terms of generating high-quality communication and marketing material for the programme with significant contribution to the knowledge management activities as well.
+With a one-member team, the communication sfunction at PFIP -II was found highly efficient in terms of generating high-quality communication and marketing material for the programme with significant contribution to the knowledge management activities as well.
 Marketing materials developed for partners generated high recall about the product/services.
 In sum, the vertical has efficiently created wider recognition of the programme within and outside PICs.